Start Printed Page 35151

 Start Supplemental Information

-The Department of Agriculture (USDA) is issuing this final rule in conformance with Executive Orders 13563 and 13175.
-This action falls within a category of regulatory actions that the Office of Management and Budget (OMB) exempted from Executive Order 12866 review.
-Additionally, because this final rule does not meet the definition of a significant regulatory action, it does not trigger the requirements contained in Executive Order 13771.
+The Department of Agriculture (USDA) is issuing this rule in conformance with Executive Orders 13563 and 13175.
+This proposed rule falls within a category of regulatory actions that the Office of Management and Budget (OMB) exempted from Executive Order 12866 review.
+Additionally, because this proposal does not meet the definition of a significant regulatory action, it does not trigger the requirements contained in Executive Order 13771.
 See OMB's Memorandum titled “Interim Guidance Implementing Section 2 of the Executive Order of January 30, 2017, titled `Reducing Regulation and Controlling Regulatory Costs' ” (February 2, 2017).

-This final rule has been reviewed under Executive Order 12988, Civil Justice Reform.
-This final rule is not intended to have retroactive effect.
+This proposal to terminate the Order has been reviewed under Executive Order 12988, Civil Justice Reform.
+This proposed rule is not intended to have retroactive effect.

 The Act provides that administrative proceedings must be exhausted before parties may file suit in court.
 Under section 608c(15)(A) of the Act, any handler subject to an order may file with USDA a petition stating that the order, any provision of the order, or any obligation imposed in connection with the order is not in accordance with law and request a modification of the order or to be exempted therefrom.
 A handler is afforded the opportunity for a hearing on the petition.
 After the hearing, USDA would rule on the petition.
 The Act provides that the district court of the United States in any district in which the handler is an inhabitant, or has his or her principal place of business, has jurisdiction to review USDA's ruling on the petition, provided an action is filed not later than 20 days after the date of the entry of the ruling.

-This final rule terminates the Order that authorizes regulation of the handling of Irish potatoes grown in designated counties of Virginia and North Carolina.
+This proposal invites comments on the termination of the Order.
+The Order authorizes regulation of the handling of Irish potatoes grown in designated counties of Virginia and North Carolina.
 The Order has been suspended for approximately seven years, at the industry's recommendation, and the industry has not expressed interest in reactivating the Order.

-Section 953.66 provides, in pertinent part, that USDA terminate or suspend any or all provisions of the Order when Start Printed Page 4682a finding is made that the Order or any provision thereof does not tend to effectuate the declared policy of the Act.
-In addition, section 608c(16)(A) of the Act provides that USDA terminate or suspend the operation of any order or any provision thereof whenever they obstruct or do not tend to effectuate the declared policy of the Act.
-USDA is required to notify Congress not later than 60 days before the date an order would be terminated.
+Section 953.66 provides, in pertinent part, that USDA terminate or suspend any or all provisions of the Order when a finding is made that the Order or any provision thereof does not tend to effectuate the declared policy of the Act.
+In addition, section 608c(16)(A) of the Act provides that USDA terminate or suspend the operation of any order or any provision thereof whenever the order or any provision thereof obstructs or does not tend to effectuate the declared policy of the Act.
+Additionally, USDA is required to notify Congress not later than 60 days before the date an order would be terminated.

 The Order has been in effect since 1948 and provides for the establishment of grade, size, quality, maturity, and inspection requirements for Irish potatoes grown in Southeastern states.
 The Order also authorizes reporting and recordkeeping functions required for the operation of the Order.
 The Order, when in effect, is locally administered by the Southeastern Potato Committee (Committee) and is funded by assessments imposed on handlers.

-Under the terms of the suspension, if the industry did not petition USDA to have the Order reactivated by March 1, 2017, AMS would propose termination of the Order.
+Under the terms of the suspension, if the industry did not petition USDA to have the Order reactivated by the end of the suspension period, March 1, 2017, AMS would propose termination of the Order.
 To date, the industry has not filed a petition to have the Order reactivated.

 Pursuant to the requirements set forth in the Regulatory Flexibility Act (RFA) (5 U.S.C.
-601-612), AMS has considered the economic impact of this rule on small entities.
-Accordingly, AMS has prepared this final regulatory flexibility analysis.
+601-612), AMS has considered the economic impact of this proposed rule on small entities.
+Accordingly, AMS has prepared this initial regulatory flexibility analysis.

 There are approximately ten handlers of Irish potatoes grown in Southeastern states who are subject to regulation under the Order and approximately 20 potato producers in the regulated area.
 Small agricultural service firms are defined by the Small Business Administration (SBA) as those having annual receipts of less than $7,500,000, and small agricultural producers are defined as those whose annual receipts are less than $750,000 (13 CFR 121.201).